-Fox Hagg nature reserve is formed from 2 contiguous pieces of land.
-The first - the original Fox Hagg nature reserve, is owned by Sheffield City Council.
-From April 2002, SRWT took on the leasehold for the site for a period of 30 years.
-Fox Hagg Extension is owned by the Duke of Norfolk's Estate.
+Fox Hagg nature reserve is formed from 2 contiguous pieces of land (Figure 3).
+The first - the original Fox Hagg nature reserve, is owned by Sheffield City Council and covers an area of 8.25 hectares.
+SRWT took on the leasehold for the site for a period of 30 years from April 2002.
+Fox Hagg Extension covers an area of 25 hectares and is owned by the Duke of Norfolk's Estate.
 Sheffield and Rotherham Wildlife Trust took on the leasehold for the site for a period of 30 years, from summer 2011.
-The boundaries of the two different land ownerships are indicated on Figure 3.